-Beware if less than 75% of the population believes that the strategy is clear, believable and implementable enough to fully commit.
+Beware if less than 75% of the affected population believes that the strategy is clear, believable, and implementable enough to fully commit.

-Beware if strategic targets routinely slip without significant reflection and continuous improvement by the leadership team.
+Beware if strategic targets routinely slip without significant reflection, proportionate consequences, or continuous improvement by the leadership team.

-Beware if people do not know how their success is measured, how their contribution fits in and what they can count on from others.
+Beware if people do not know how their success is measured, how their contribution fits in, or what they can count on from others around them.

-Beware if the majority of time is spent on executing non-strategic priorities or in areas that are out of their control.
+Beware if the majority of people’s time is spent on discussing or executing non-strategic priorities or in areas that are out of their control.

 Beware if your target customers and what they value most are not at the heart of what you are doing.

-Beware of strategic ambiguity in terms of responsibility, accountability and performance metrics.
+Beware of strategic ambiguity in terms of individual and team responsibility, cultural accountability, and performance metrics.